Movies Posts Tagged as 'Crime Drama'

 Nobody Lives Forever (1946)

 Gangster serving time in the army is released into a scam that involves sucker punching a widow for her money.
 The gangsters are divided by type but united by greed.
 The old timer that you can trust but has run out of gimmicks, the roughneck always by your side until the tide changes, there are tramp gangsters whose limitations and penchant for violence grants them misery, the stud with athletic edges that make the girls swoon is unmatched and most wanted and the moles destruct what the competition makes worthwhile.
-Garfield is thug sophistication, smarts with an aggressive charm and a daddy with a heart of gold that's going to generate much trouble.
+Garfield is thug sophistication, smarts with an aggressive charm and daddy heart that's going to generate a lot of trouble.
 It isn't art but its tipping its hat to it.
 Faye Emerson scratches louder than Geraldine Fitzgerald's screams and "Mr. Gladys Kravitz" was funny.
 11-Oct-2020

 Cast A Dark Shadow (1955)